gatsbyjs/gatsby/docs/docs/reference/release-notes/v2.31/index.md

 ## Performance improvements

-A massive reduction in build speed for local file usage was found in PR [#28891](https://github.com/gatsbyjs/gatsby/pull/28891).
-This change hugely benefits sites that use markdown and/or images, for up to an 84% improvement on our 128k pages markdown benchmark.
+An improvement to build speed for sites with many (10k+) markdown and images was made in this PR [#28891](https://github.com/gatsbyjs/gatsby/pull/28891).
+This change especially benefits large sites—our 16k page markdown/image benchmark site's build time dropped 37% and the 128k pages benchmark dropped 84%.

 In [#28957](https://github.com/gatsbyjs/gatsby/pull/28957) an improvement to `gatsby develop` was made by not using the `debug` config for `bluebird`.
-This can improve your `source nodes` step.
+This can speed your `source nodes`, especially for sites with larger numbers of pages.

 ## Support for Gatsby's fragments in GraphiQL